tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

 ##### Returns:

-  A list or dictionary of tensors with the same types as `tensors`.
+  A list or dictionary of tensors with the same types as `tensors` (except if the input is a list of one element, then it returns a tensor, not a list).

 ##### Raises: